In This Article:

 Mineral vs. Synthetic

-EWG also noted the rise of mineral-only sunscreens in this year’s Sunscreen Guide.
+EWG also notes the rise of mineral-only sunscreens in this year’s Sunscreen Guide.
 They rate these products more favorably than their non-mineral alternatives because they’re less likely to contain oxybenzone (a harmful chemical we’ll chat more about later).
 They’re also stable in sunlight and have a good balance of UVA and UVB protection.

 Mineral sunscreens aren’t always free and clear, though—we still have to be aware of the potential challenges they present.
 So, let’s chat about how to choose a natural sunscreen that feels great and keeps your incredible epidermis out of harm’s way!